aczid/crypto1_bs/README.md

 Background
 ----------

-I wrote this as a patch for [piwi's imlementation](https://github.com/pwpiwi/proxmark3/tree/hard_nested/) of the research documented in [Ciphertext-only cryptanalysis on Hardened Mifare Classic cards](http://www.cs.ru.nl/~rverdult/Ciphertext-only_Cryptanalysis_on_Hardened_Mifare_Classic_Cards-CCS_2015.pdf) after reading (most of) the paper, while it was still under [active development](http://www.proxmark.org/forum/viewtopic.php?id=2120).
+I wrote this as a patch for [piwi's imlementation](https://github.com/pwpiwi/proxmark3/tree/hard_nested/) of the research documented in [Ciphertext-only cryptanalysis on hardened Mifare Classic cards](http://www.cs.ru.nl/~rverdult/Ciphertext-only_Cryptanalysis_on_Hardened_Mifare_Classic_Cards-CCS_2015.pdf) after reading (most of) the paper, while it was still under [active development](http://www.proxmark.org/forum/viewtopic.php?id=2120).
 The final patch is included as `pwpiwi_proxmark3_hard_nested.patch`.

 Later on, another implementation of the same attack surfaced, [CraptEV1](http://crapto1.netgarage.org/).